 Interest Rate Risk.
 The primary objective of our investment activities is to preserve principal while at the same time maximizing yields without significantly increasing risk.
-To achieve this objective, we invest in highly liquid and high quality debt securities, or other than our ARS investments, which have recently become illiquid (additional information regarding our ARS investment portfolio is detailed in Note 3 to the Consolidated Financial Statements for the period ended June 30, 2009).
+To achieve this objective, we invest primarily in highly liquid and high quality debt securities.
 Due to the nature of our investments, we believe that there is limited risk exposure.

-We also have a \$30.0 million loan with Wells Fargo Foothill which we used to partially fund our tender offer in 2008.
-We performed a sensitivity analysis on the outstanding portion of this loan as of June 30, 2009.
+We also have a \$40.0 million loan with Wells Fargo Foothill which we used to partially fund our tender offer in the fourth quarter of 2008 and acquisition of Xenos in the first quarter of 2010.
+We performed a sensitivity analysis on the outstanding portion of this loan as of June 30, 2010.
 The analysis is based on an estimate of the hypothetical changes in annual interest expense that would result from an immediate increase/decrease in interest rates.

-The analysis is shown as of June 30, 2009:
+The analysis is shown as of June 30, 2010:

-Annual change in interest expense (in thousands) -1.5% -1.0% -0.5% +0.5% +1.0% +1.5% \$ (450) \$ (300) \$ (150) \$ 150 \$ 300 \$ 450
+Annual change in interest expense (in thousands)

+-1.5% -1.0% -0.5 % +0.5% +1.0% +1.5%

+(600) (400) (200) 200 400 600